 Domain-specific fine-tuning is essential for improving the performance of large language models on specialized tasks where general pretraining falls short.
-In this context, \textit{ChemRxivQuest} offers a high-quality corpus for supervised fine-tuning of chemistry-focused LLMs.
-Researchers aiming to create customized models—such as a domain-adapted variant of GPT (e.g., “ChemGPT”)—can utilize the dataset’s rich and diverse QA pairs to instill deeper domain knowledge into the model.
+In this context, ChemQuests offers a high-quality corpus for supervised fine-tuning of chemistry-focused LLMs.
+Researchers aiming to create customized models, such as a domain-adapted variant of GPT (e.g., ``ChemGPT''), can utilize the dataset's rich and diverse QA pairs to instill deeper domain knowledge into the model.

 The fine-tuning process involves using chemistry-specific questions as input prompts and their corresponding validated answers as outputs.
-For instance, a prompt like ``Explain the role of Lewis acids in Friedel–Crafts reactions'' would be paired with an accurate, contextually relevant answer sourced from a ChemRxiv preprint.
+For instance, a prompt like ``Explain the role of Lewis acids in Friedel-Crafts reactions'' would be paired with an accurate, contextually relevant answer sourced from a ChemRxiv papers.
 Training can be implemented through frameworks such as Hugging Face Transformers or the OpenAI fine-tuning API.
-Performance metrics such as BLEU, ROUGE, and exact match accuracy offer quantitative evaluation, while the explicit association of each QA pair with source snippets enables integration with advanced techniques like retrieval-augmented generation (RAG) and reinforcement learning from human feedback (RLHF).
+Performance metrics such as Bilingual Evaluation Understudy (BLEU), Recall-Oriented Understudy for Gisting Evaluation (ROUGE), and exact match accuracy offer quantitative evaluation, while the explicit association of each QA pair with source snippets enables integration with advanced techniques like RAG and reinforcement learning from human feedback (RLHF).